-HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required TimelineSee Key not apply, the State must ensure that a lease, residency agreement or other form of written agreement will be in place for each HCBS participant, and that the document provides protections that address eviction processes and appeals comparable to those provided under the jurisdiction's landlord tenant law.
+HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline-See Key agreement will be in place for each HCBS participant, and that the document provides protections that address eviction processes and appeals comparable to those provided under the jurisdiction's landlord tenant law.
 7 Units have entrance doors lockable by the individual, with only appropriate staff having keys to doors.
 Individuals in provider owned or controlled residential settings shall have privacy in their living or sleeping unit.
+DD Law RS28:451.1 - RS28:452.2 Developmental Disability Law N/A - Non-residential crosswalk N/A - Non-residential crosswalk NA 8 Individuals sharing units have a choice of roommates in that setting.
+DD Law RS28:451.1 - RS28:452.2 Developmental Disability Law N/A - Non-residential crosswalk N/A - Non- residential crosswalk NA 9 Individuals have the freedom to furnish and decorate their sleeping or living units within the lease or other agreement.
 DD Law RS28:451.1 - RS28:452.2 Developmental Disability Law N/A - Non-residential crosswalk N/A - Non- residential crosswalk NA

-HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required TimelineSee Key 8 Individuals sharing units have a choice of roommates in that setting.
-DD Law RS28:451.1 - RS28:452.2 Developmental Disability Law N/A - Non-residential crosswalk N/A - Non- residential crosswalk NA 9 Individuals have the freedom to furnish and decorate their sleeping or living units within the lease or other agreement.
-DD Law RS28:451.1 - RS28:452.2 Developmental Disability Law N/A - Non-residential crosswalk N/A - Non- residential crosswalk NA 10 Individuals have the freedom and support to control their own schedules and activities, and have access to food at any time.
+HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline-See Key 10 Individuals have the freedom and support to control their own schedules and activities, and have access to food at any time.
 DD Law RS28:451.1 - RS28:452.2 Developmental Disability Law Silent Will not be updated.
 Law not specific to HCBS services NA 11 Individuals are able to have visitors of their choosing at any time.
 DD Law RS28:451.1 - RS28:452.2 Developmental Disability Law RS28:452.1 (8) - partially compliant.
 Can have visitors but does not indicate at any time Will not be updated.
-Law not specific to HCBS services NA 12 The setting is physically accessible to the DD Law RS28:451.1 - Compliant - Refers to ADA None NA
+Law not specific to HCBS services NA 12 The setting is physically accessible to the individual.
+DD Law RS28:451.1 - RS28:452.2 Developmental Disability Law Compliant - Refers to ADA None NA